Yurre77/3dmodels/README.md

 # 3dmodels
-This repo houses all of the 3d models I made
+This repo houses all of the 3d models I made and that me and my friends use